Millennium Bridge (Dublin)

 The bridge was installed in December 1999 to commemorate the approaching new millennium in 2000.
 It was prefabricated in Carlow, 80 km from Dublin, as a portal frame structure made up of a slender steel truss and resting on reinforced concrete haunches.

 The bridge was designed by Howley Harrington Architects, with Price & Myers as consulting engineers.
 The concrete base and steel structure for the bridge were provided by two firms from Carlow: Formwork 2000+ and Thompson Engineering respectively.

-The Millennium Bridge is neighbour to the much older pedestrian Ha'penny Bridge to the east, and Grattan Bridge to the west.
+The Millennium Bridge is a neighbour to the much older pedestrian Ha'penny Bridge to the east, and Grattan Bridge to the west.
+Bloom Lane is to the north.